 IHTS Case Studies

 IHTS consultants can show part makers how to reduce or completely eliminate long, batch carburizing cycles and still provide higher levels of beneficial residual compressive surface stresses in a through-hardened part.
 The higher the residual compressive surface stresses, the longer the part cyclic fatigue life that can be expected.
-This is because the surface compression holds the part like a die and this compressive force must be overcome before the part will begin to bend and then fatigue.
+This is because the surface compression holds the part like an invisible die and this compressive force between the grains must be overcome before the part will begin to bend and then fatigue.

 Beneficial surface compressive stresses can also be induced into the surface of the part by mechanical shot peening after hardening.

-The advent of high quality “limited hardenability” (LH) steels yields this same combination of benefits cited above, but also eliminates the need for the long batch carburization cycle.
-Ultra-low alloy plain carbon steels with between .60% C to 1.00% C, when through-heated and then uniformly and intensively water quenched, can produce a case hardened surface layer with extremely high residual compressive surface stresses, and a properly toughened core.
-The elimination of the batch carburization cycle also makes in-line, single-part flow a reality for “case hardened + core toughened” parts.
-With single-part induction through-heating, automated part handling and uniform and intensive water quenching, the complicated atmosphere generators and controls for the carburization process are also eliminated; further leaning out the manufacture of case hardened parts.
+The elimination of the long, energy intensive, batch carburization cycle also makes in-line, single-part flow a reality for “case hardened + core toughened” parts.
+With single-part induction through-heating, automated part handling and uniform and intensive water quenching, the complicated atmosphere generators and controls for the carburization process can be eliminated further leaning out the manufacture of case hardened parts.
 IHTS consultants can show the part maker how to fully integrate the heat treating processes into their part manufacturing cells.